 Step 5: Purchase energy-efficient appliances.
 If you are still using decades-old appliances, then they are probably responsible for your huge energy bills.
 The biggest culprits are your refrigerator, washing machine, oven, microwave, dishwasher, and your television.
 These are the items you will be using often, and each is responsible for eating up your electricity.
 If they don’t have the Energy Star seal of approval, then it’s in your best interest to replace them with something that does.
 The latest technology is designed to reduce your carbon footprint, and they work better than your rickety old devices.
 Have a walk around your home and inspect your devices today.
 If your fridge isn’t cooling the food enough and is years old, like ours currently is, then it’s time to look for an energy efficient replacement.

 Step 6: Replace your lighting.
 Thankfully, most stores are now replacing the traditional incandescent light bulbs with their energy-saving alternatives, so if you haven’t already, unscrew those products that are guilty of burning up your energy levels (and the money in your bank) with something that is energy-efficient and cost effective.
 Typically, these will be LED and CFL light bulbs, more expensive to buy than the traditional kind, but they burn brighter for longer, meaning you will save money in the long-term.
+If you’re using prepaid electricity then prepaid lights is certainly an option to consider.

 Step 7: Implement good habits around the home.
 Some things are common sense, but you are bound to be guilty of one or more bad habits that are causing the rise in your energy bills.
 And if you’re not, then your family probably are.
 Good habits include turning lights off in rooms you aren’t using, unplugging appliances once they are fully charged or not in use, only using the washing machine and dishwasher when they are full, and cutting down on the amount of time you spend under the shower.
 These aren’t the only good habits you need to employ regularly, but they are a start.
 You see, no matter how many renovations you make to your home, and no matter how many smart devices you include, good old common sense is sometimes all that is needed to slash energy bills and reduce your carbon footprint.